Andreas Alm

-Andreas Alm (born 19 June 1973) is a Swedish football coach in charge of Odense Boldklub from June and a former football player.
+Gert Andreas Alm (born 19 June 1973) is a Swedish football coach and former footballer who works as a manager and currently is the head coach of Latvian Higher League club FK Liepāja.

 He formerly managed AIK and is also a former player for the club.
 During his active career he played for the two Stockholm rivals AIK and Hammarby IF in the Swedish Allsvenskan.
 He also played for IFK Norrköping in the Swedish Superettan and also in Norway and Kongsvinger IL for a short time.

-Commentating job
+Commentary career

 After his active career he showed up in Swedish television as a football commentator in the national channel TV4.

 Managerial career

 AIK

-On 27 November 2008 he was appointed as a new assistant manager for AIK following the departure of former assistant Nebojša Novaković earlier the same month in protest against the board’s decision to sack Rikard Norling.
+On 27 November 2008, he was appointed as a new assistant manager for AIK following the departure of former assistant Nebojša Novaković earlier the same month in protest against the board’s decision to sack Rikard Norling.
 Together with other assistant manager Christer Swärd and manager Mikael Stahre, AIK managed to win both Allsvenskan and Svenska Cupen during their first year together.

 The following year, AIK started by winning the Supercupen against the recent league runners-up IFK Göteborg.
 But the rest of the season became a big disappointment, and Stahre left the club for Greek outfit Panionios G.S.S. in April 2010.
 Alm remained as assistant manager during caretaker Björn Wesström's stay and later appointed Alex Miller's stay.
 When Miller and AIK during mutual consent split up, Alm later on was appointed as AIK's new manager in December 2010.
 Novaković rejoined the team staff as assistant manager together with Swärd.

 Alm became a successful coach for AIK and ended on the second place in both 2011 and 2013 in the Allsvenskan.